-Festival met 98.88% or 794 appointments on time of the 803 scheduled in 2021 (in 2020 648 or 97.69% of appointments were met on time) to complete work for special meter reads, reconnects, locates, or other work requiring an appointment to be performed.
+Festival met 97.70% or 1.018 appointments on time of the 1.042 scheduled in 2022 (in 2021 794 or 98.88% of appointments were met on time) to complete work for special meter reads, reconnects, locates, or other work requiring an appointment to be performed.
 Festivals' score continues to significantly exceed the industry target of 90%.
 This performance category once again reflects Festival's commitment to quality and timely customer service.

-• Telephone Calls Answered On Time
+Telephone Calls Answered On Time

-In 2021, Festival's customer service representatives received 19,185 customer related calls.
-This compares to 19,282 customer calls received in 2020.
-A customer service representative answered these calls in 30 seconds or less 91.71% of the time.
-This is a decrease from 2020's performance measurement which measured 98.86%.
-This decrease is due to the shift of duties within the team and ensuring the best use of staff time.
+In 2022, Festival's customer service representatives received 18,651 customer related calls.
+This compares to 19,185 customer calls received in 2021.
+A customer service representative answered these calls in 30 seconds or less 90.42% of the time.
+This is a slight decrease from 2021's performance measurement which measured 91.71%.
 Festival's result significantly exceeds the OEB mandated 65% target for timely call response and demonstrates Festival's commitment to timely customer service.
 Festival continues to investigate the addition of enhanced features on the website to allow customers a greater range of self-serve options, which will help reduce call volumes and to improve the percentage of calls answered within 30 seconds.